garyfleming/product-engineering/estimates.md

 ^ TODO Tie these to the solutions we've offered
 ^ TODO this feels like it's part of the summary move it to the end?

+^ TODO there's something missing here but thuis slide ain't it.
+ -->

+---

+# The Art of Making 8s into 2s: Slicing

+^ Slicing is the art of making 8s into 2s.

 ---